fossabot/censo-security-android/README.md

 `develop` will create a prerelease build.

-`staging` will create a demo1 and demo2 build.
+`staging` will create a preprod build.

 `master` will create a release build.